-The conscious traveler seeks a place where sustainability and comfort are combined
+The conscious traveler seeks a place where sustainability, slow travel and comfort are combined

 WHEN GIRLS DREAM: For more than 100 years, The International Women´s Day has been drawing attention to the demand for gender equality around the world.
-On this occasion, we present women whose commitment and visions spur sustainability in the tourism sector, just like Green Pearls founder Stefany Seipp.
+On this occasion, we present women whose commitment and visions spur sustainability and slow travel.

 “I always followed my believes, no matter what other people thought, sometimes stepped in shoes that were too big, which made me grow.
-I founded Green Pearls at a time when sustainability was not a trend, because I believe it is my duty to leave a better world to my kids and the next generations.”
+I founded Green Pearls at a time when sustainability was not a trend,” founder Stefany Seipp says.

 You may ask why should the traveler leave his concerns on the environment at home?
-The conscious traveler seeks a place where sustainability and comfort are combined.
+The conscious traveler seeks a place where sustainability and comfort are combined with slow travel.

 “Protecting and appreciating nature and a sustainable use is a central issue,” Anne emphasizes.
-As one of the very first hotels in the region, it not only paved the way for the Ulten Valley as a travel destination, but also for an environmentally friendly hotel practice in harmony with nature.
+Not only she paved the way for the Ulten Valley as a travel destination, but also for an environmentally friendly hotel practice in harmony with nature.

 Where: St. Walburg, Ultental bei Meran/South Tyrol